 Survivorship covers the economic, emotional, physical, and psychosocial issues of cancer.
 Survivors face issues of: health-care access; follow-up; long-term care plans; side effects; new cancers and quality of life.

 In the past few Summits we examined evidence and strategies and deepened our understanding of the latest in best practices on everything from prevention to survivorship.
 This year, we will deepen our focus on survivorship.
 Our goal is to provide information on how coalition members can best support survivor and their support systems.

 Again this year, Summit is a two-day event in order to provide more opportunities for members to learn, network and mentor each other.

-1) The Tobacco Control Pre-Conference will be co-hosted in partnership with the Arkansas Tobacco Control Coalition.
+On March 13 morning, the Tobacco Control Pre-Conference co-hosted in partnership with the Arkansas Tobacco Control Coalition will get us started.

-We will offer highly-interactive workgroups to examine how the state is making progress in meeting the goals and objectives of the Arkansas Cancer Plan.
+Summit will officially kick off around noon with speakers during lunch and highly interactive workgroups to examine how the state is making progress in meeting the goals and objectives of the Arkansas Cancer Plan.

 Prepare yourself for two days energized with breakout discussions, keynote deliveries, and a moving award ceremony that will recognize cancer survivors.